nearform/orion/docs/auth/README.md

 ## User group loading

 The authorization functions defined in `AuthWrapper` need a list of available user groups in order to work correctly.
 This user group list is loaded _at build time_, using a Gatsby static graphql query.
 Because of limitations within Gatsby, the static query has to be defined in the Gatsby project's source code, and the query result then passed to the `AuthWrapper` component.
 In addition, static queries don't work if called from Gatsby's `wrapRootElement()` function.
-To get around these restrictions, both `assess-base` and `knowledge-base` include a small amount of boilerplate code to bootstrap the authentication system.
-Both projects have a hook called [useUserGroups](https://github.com/nearform/orion/blob/master/packages/assess-base/src/hooks/useUserGroups.js) which executes the user group query and passes the result to the in-scope `AuthWrapper` component.
+To get around these restrictions, `knowledge-base` includes a small amount of boilerplate code to bootstrap the authentication system.
+Both projects have a hook called [useUserGroups](https://github.com/nearform/orion/blob/master/packages/knowledge-base/src/hooks/useUserGroups.js) which executes the user group query and passes the result to the in-scope `AuthWrapper` component.
 This hook is then called from the `wrapPageElement()` function in both `gatsby-browser.js` and `gatsby-ssr.js`.

 # Administration

-The `components` package also includes a standard set of components for performing user and group administration tasks, see the [packages/components/src/components/admin](https://github.com/nearform/orion/blob/master/packages/assess-base/src/hooks/useUserGroups.js) sub-module.
+The `components` package also includes a standard set of components for performing user and group administration tasks, see the [packages/components/src/components/admin](https://github.com/nearform/orion/blob/master/packages/knowledge-base/src/hooks/useUserGroups.js) sub-module.